Our Favorite Annual Hanging Baskets for Sun and Shade

 DRAGONWING BEGONIAS

-The number of Begonia varieties out there is truly astounding.
-One of our favorite full-sun varieties (that can also grow in part shade) is Dragonwing Begonia.
+The number of begonia varieties out there is truly astounding.
+One of our favorite full-sun to part shade varieties is Dragonwing Begonia.
 One of the most popular plants for porch pots and combos, this plant also does great in a hanging basket.
-With blooms that will flower from spring through frost, it’s no wonder this is a timeless classic.
-Dragonwing Begonias are heat tolerant, can handle a few skipped days of watering, have a nice branching habit, and require no pruning or dead heading.
-Available in pink and red at Painters this season.
+With blooms that will flower from spring through frost, and large glossy leaves, it’s no wonder this is a timeless classic.
+Dragonwing begonias are heat tolerant, can handle a few skipped days of watering, have a nice branching habit, and require no pruning or dead heading.
+Available in pink or red.

 GIANT WAX BEGONIA - BRONZE LEAF OR GREEN LEAF